nathmota/funda-analysis/docs/index.md

 You can also check it up on [raw data](/data/raw/).

 It’s possible to see that it is going to take a lot of work.

+And so, the following province csv files were generated.
+The number corresponds to the quantity of listings returned:

+Drenthe - 1912
+Groningen - 1946
+Flevoland - 2161
+Friesland - 2280
+Zeeland - 3033
+Limburg - 4095
+Utrecht - 4146
+Overijssel - 4305
+Gelderland - 7410
+Zuid Holland - 9990
+Noord Brabant - 10004
+Noord Holland - 10004

+For some reason, Noord Holland and Noord Brabant have more than 9990 listings.
+I assumed they could be duplicates and would be treated accordingly during the processing step.

+The raw dataset then starts with 61286 entries and 1.1 GB in size.

 ## Processing the Data